apache/iceberg/site/docs/contribute.md

 * If a PR is related to an issue, adding `Closes #1234` in the PR description will automatically close the issue and helps keep the project clean
 * If a PR is posted for visibility and isn't necessarily ready for review or merging, be sure to convert the PR to a draft

+### Merging Pull Requests

+Most pull requests can be merged once a committer is satisfied with the code in the PR.
+For larger changes or additions to public
+APIs committers will wait at least 24 hours before merging to ensure there is no additional feedback from members of the community.
+As in all ASF governed projects committers are expected to act in the best interest of the project.
+If committer feels there might be a conflict of interest with a pull request they review, they are encouraged to ask for another committer to look at the pull request.

+There are several exceptions to this process:

+* Large changes or functional changes to a specification must go through the an [Iceberg improvement proposal]    (#apache-iceberg-improvement-proposals) before any code can be merged.
+* Changes to files under the `format` directory and `open-api/rest-catalog*` are considered specification changes.
+Unless already covered under an Iceberg improvement proposal, specification changes require their own vote (e.g. bug fixes or specification clarifications).
+The vote follows the ASF [code modification][apache-vote] model with three positive PMC votes required and no lazy consensus modifier.
+Grammar, spelling and minor formatting fixes are exempted from this rule.

 ## Apache Iceberg Improvement Proposals